top of page

 Key Takeaways of HSA vs. FSA

-• HSAs are owned by the individual and are rolled over.
+• HSAs are owned by the individual and you do not lose these funds at the end of the year.
 They have the potential to offer far greater tax advantages and savings due to their larger freedoms and flexibility.

 • FSA don’t have as much adjustability because they are set up with an employer.